 - a) In combination with General Academic Rule 1.5.1., no student will be considered for selection if the formal application process has not been followed. - b) In accordance with General Academic Rule 1.5.1.3.
 Programme-specific additional admission requirements are provided for in the faculty rules and no application for admission may be accepted unless the applicant complies with both the general admission requirements and faculty-specific requirements where applicable.
-Refer to the specific programmes in this calendar for further information. - c) In combination with General Academic Rule 1.5.2.1., the faculty also reserves the right to set selection criteria, in addition to the minimum admission requirements, and apply such criteria to admit or refuse admission to specific qualifications and programmes, taking into consideration the faculty's targets for the size (total number of students) and shape (fields of study and diversity profile) of the student population, and the capacity available to the faculty to offer the applicable qualifications and programmes. - d) Selection will take place during the approved time schedules of the NWU annual academic calendar. - e) Prospective students must consult the Faculty postgraduate website to guide them towards the process of identifying a study leader.
-The study leader will then sign a study leader acceptance form, which must accompany the application form.
+Refer to the specific programmes in this calendar for further information. - c) In combination with General Academic Rule 1.5.2.1., the faculty also reserves the right to set selection criteria, in addition to the minimum admission requirements, and apply such criteria to admit or refuse admission to specific qualifications and programmes, taking into consideration the faculty's targets for the size (total number of students) and shape (fields of study and diversity profile) of the student population, and the capacity available to the faculty to offer the qualifications and programmes concerned. - d) Selection will take place during the approved time schedules of the NWU annual academic calendar. - e) Prospective students must consult the faculty postgraduate website to guide them towards the process of identifying a study leader.
+If a suitable (subject-matter expert) study leader is available, he/she will then sign a study leader acceptance form, which must accompany the application form.
 Students will not be allowed to register unless a study leader has been confirmed.